firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="9" }

 Again, we use the `application_controller.rb`.
-If we pretend we are a user now and go to **http://[YOUR APP DOMAIN]/paper**, we again get the "action not found" error.
+If we pretend we are a user now and go to **/paper**, we again get the "action not found" error.
 The helpful error message (RTEM!) tells us we need to define another method for the action in our controller called `play_paper`.

 We are in our **Route, Controller, Action, View** sequence that makes Rails so useful!
 It's the same flow, over and over again.
 All we need to do is keep visiting the route and RTEM to find the next step.